 Slow cooker beef bourguignon

-This classic French dish from the region of Burgundy is traditionally made with a full-bodied Burgundy wine.
-The meat cooks slowly in a mix of wine and beef stock, which is reduced down into a lovely, thick sauce.
-Our easy slow cooker recipe is served with steamed cabbage and creamy mash for a wonderfully satisfying meal.
+Beef bourguignon is a classic French dish from the region of Burgundy and is traditionally made with a full-bodied Burgundy wine.
+The meat cooks slowly in a mix of wine and beef stock, which is reduced to a lovely, thick sauce.
+Our easy beef slow cooker recipe is served with steamed cabbage and creamy mash for a wonderfully satisfying meal.

 - Pour in the red wine and stir to help de-glaze the pan.
 Then stir in the stock.